Typo, the typographic game of chance – Cooper & Beatty, Tony Mann, 1965

-Tony Mann was one of the few designers who could adhere to a strong grid without becoming enslaved by it.
-By placing the heading in the upper right and the logo and contact information in the lower left, he reverses the normal graphic order on this piece.
+Tony Mann was one of the rare designers who could work within a strong grid without being confined by it.
+In this piece, he also defies convention by positioning the heading in the upper right and anchoring the logo and contact information in the lower left – flipping the expected graphic hierarchy with deliberate precision.

 Main image for this archive item.
 Click to enlarge the image.

-The over-the-counter plastic dice and chess pieces are held within a custom-made cardboard box.
-The background image, inside the box, is a diagram of an old type case.
+Off-the-shelf plastic dice and chess pieces are neatly housed in a custom-made cardboard box.
+Inside, the background features a diagram of an old type case diagram.
 The squares of the type case subtly connect with the squares on the board.

 Main image for this archive item.
 Click to enlarge the image.

-Whether it was simply typesetting a single word for an individual or producing a highly complex job for a major corporation, everything from Cooper & Beatty was always sent out in an unmistakable envelope.
+Whether typesetting a single word for an individual or handling a complex project for a major corporation, every piece from Cooper & Beatty was delivered in their signature envelope – instantly recognizable and unmistakably theirs.
+For Typo they created a custom envelope in their signature orange.

 Main image for this archive item.
 Click to enlarge the image.